AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 ---
 ## Front: Alyxian the Apotheon

-- **Goal**: To escape his self-inflicted prison by any means necessary.
+- **Goal**: To escape his self-inflicted torment by any means necessary.

 ## Act 1: Jigow (Chapter 1)

 - The characters compete in the Festival of Merit
 - The characters race the rivals to find the Emerald Eye (and the Jewel of Three Prayers) at the Prayer Site of Sehanine
+- LEVEL 4

 ## Act 2: Awakening the Jewel (Chapter 2 & 3)

 - Elder Ushru sends the characters on a journey to Bazzoxan to learn more about the Jewel
-- The characters explore the streets and people of Bazzoxan
+- The characters explore the streets and people of Bazzoxan, defeating a pair of Gloomstalkers
 - The characters work their way through Betrayer's Rise to find the Prayer Site of Avandra

 ## Act 3: Ank'Harel (Chapter 4)